IgniteUI/help-topics/topics/02_Controls/igTree/00_igTree_Overview.md

 ## <a id="requirements"></a>Requirements
 ### <a id="requirements-introduction"></a>Introduction
 The `igTree` control is a jQuery UI Widget and therefore is dependent on the jQuery and jQuery UI JavaScript libraries.
-In addition, there are several Ignite UI™ JavaScript resources that the `igTree` control uses for shared functionality and data binding.
+In addition, there are several %%ProductName%%™ JavaScript resources that the `igTree` control uses for shared functionality and data binding.
 The JavaScript references are required whether the `igTree` control is used in a pure JavaScript context or in ASP.NET MVC.
 When using the `igTree` control in ASP.NET MVC, the Infragistics.Web.Mvc assembly is required to configure the `igTree` control with .NET languages.

 ### <a id="requirements-chart"></a>Requirements chart
 The table below lists the requirements for the `igTree` control.

 Requirement | Description
 ---|---
-jQuery and jQuery UI JavaScript resources | Ignite UI is built on top of these frameworks: [jQuery](http://jquery.com/) [jQuery UI](http://jqueryui.com/) [Templating Engine Overview](igTemplating-Overview.html) (for node templates)
+jQuery and jQuery UI JavaScript resources | %%ProductName%% is built on top of these frameworks: [jQuery](http://jquery.com/) [jQuery UI](http://jqueryui.com/) [Templating Engine Overview](igTemplating-Overview.html) (for node templates)
-Shared Ignite UI JavaScript resources | There are several shared JavaScript resources in Ignite UI that most widgets use: `infragistics.util.js` infragistics.ui.shared.js
+Shared %%ProductName%% JavaScript resources | There are several shared JavaScript resources in %%ProductName%% that most widgets use: `infragistics.util.js` infragistics.ui.shared.js
 `igDataSource` JavaScript Resources | The `igTree` control uses the `igDataSource` internally for data operations: `infragistics.dataSource.js`
-`igTree` JavaScript resources | The JavaScript file for the `igTree` control: `infragistics.ui.tree.js` IG Theme | This theme contains custom visual styles created especially for Ignite UI Base Theme | The base theme contains styles that primarily define the form and function for each control.
+`igTree` JavaScript resources | The JavaScript file for the `igTree` control: `infragistics.ui.tree.js` IG Theme | This theme contains custom visual styles created especially for %%ProductName%% Base Theme | The base theme contains styles that primarily define the form and function for each control.